Color Mixing Game

 Overview

-Color Mixing Game is an interactive web-based painting tool built with p5.js and SVG.
+Color Mixing Game is an interactive web-based painting tool I designed and built with p5.js and SVG.
 Players mix colors on a digital palette by dragging orbs together, then apply those colors to fill shapes in an illustrated scene.
-The project explores how digital color interaction can feel closer to mixing real paint, while introducing players to basic color theory.
+I wanted the experience to feel closer to mixing real paint while introducing players to basic color theory.

 Color Mixing Game — blank illustration and filled artwork